rakhid16/mern-vercel-swe/README.md

 Please follow the format for const uri or you can modify the `api/index.js` code (line 8) `.env` credentials based on your needs.
 The poin is, don't put your username and password in the files that you're going to push into the Github repository.

 Please push the code on your own repository, before doing it you can delete the `.git` directory (hidden folder) so there are no previous commit histories and you can do the fresh push.
+Please consider this kind of **[error](https://stackoverflow.com/questions/15240815/git-fatal-the-remote-end-hung-up-unexpectedly)** during pushing the code on your repository.

 ![](figs/delete_git.png)